 Before heading across the Valley and into the coastal Santa Lucia Mountains, the Tour rolls through Greenfield, a small but ideal place to see the race before heading into the Gabilan Mountains.
 With only one way in, Pinnacles National Park is on the road less traveled.
 At only 26,000 acres, this is perhaps the best kept secret in California.
 Regardless of area, Pinnacles' towering beauty, unbelievable geologic history, and unique wildlife make it an unforgettable experience.
 The park is the cataclysmic result of several ancient volcano lava fields split apart and heaved about by moving tectonic plates.
 Over millions of years, the park shifted hundreds of miles to the north.
 Now they're yours to discover in a labyrinth of trails, caves, and colossal rocks that lie under the soaring gaze of the endangered California Condor.
 Chose any number of hikes, loops, and combinations to make your own adventure.
 The best part?
 Pinnacles National Park is a day-hiker's paradise with trails to fit every skill level and time availability.

 The race is only given a short reprieve before heading back uphill, passing vineyards along the way.
 It is impossible to mention Monterey County without its bountiful wine portfolio.
 Several vineyards and tasting rooms are centrally located in the Salinas Valley, but for those looking for one-stop tasting, the quaint village of Carmel Valley is second to none.
 Still, this small community of 4,400 residents and ten tasting rooms is off the beaten path.
 Where Ojai is dominated by quaint Spanish charm, Carmel Valley is a rancher's paradise.
 Its two-lane oak tree-lined "thoroughfare" is just as likely to see horses and cyclists as cars.
 This feel is reflected in names like Cowgirl Winery, Holman Ranch, and Parsonage.
 These vineyards take pride in producing wines just as unique as the area in which they are produced.
 Typically grown in the hillsides surrounding Carmel Valley, grapes are naturally starved of rain and damp fog resulting in superb red varietals like Cabernet Sauvignon in a region typically known for Chardonnay and Pinto Noir.
-The peloton will only wish they could stop for a taste instead of making a beeline for the fifth and sixth KOMs before the fast-paced finish at the revered Laguna Seca Recreation Area racetrack.
+The peloton will only wish they could stop for a taste instead of making a beeline for the fifth and final KOMs before the fast-paced finish at the revered Laguna Seca Recreation Area racetrack.